-- a) For UK-incorporated banks, the reporting form LR (or data item FSA010 after 1 January 2008) is completed on a solo basis.
+- a) For UK-incorporated banks, the reporting form LR (or data item FSA010 on and after 30 June 2008) is completed on a solo basis.
 Where a bank already reports for capital and large exposures purposes on a solo-consolidated basis with the agreement of the supervisor, the Form LR or FSA010 as appropriate should be submitted on a soloconsolidated basis rather than a solo basis. - i) Definitions of solo supervision and solo-consolidated supervision can be found elsewhere in the Handbook. - b) Branches of EEA banks that do not have a deposit-taking permission in the UK are subject to some of the provisions of this chapter but are not subject to the liquidity mismatch guidelines set out in sections 4 to 8.
-The FSA monitors the liquidity of such branches by requiring them to submit Form LR, or FSA012 (which consists of a simplified cash flow maturity ladder) after 1 January 2008.
+The FSA monitors the liquidity of such branches by requiring them to submit Form LR, or FSA012 (which consists of a simplified cash flow maturity ladder) on and after 30 June 2008.
 Such branches may apply for a 'global concession' in accordance with section 4.2.